A study of interacting scalar field model from the perspective of the dynamical systems theory: Center manifold theory

 By inserting the expression of $y_t'$, $z_t'$ and $r_t'$ from (\ref{eqn67}) and then also by inserting (\ref{eqn69}) and comparing the coefficient of lowest order terms, we have $a_1=\frac{3}{\sqrt{2}\beta\gamma}(\gamma-\sqrt{2}\beta x_c)^2, a_2=\frac{x_c^2}{\sqrt{2}\beta\gamma}(\gamma+\sqrt{2}(\alpha-2\beta)x_c)(\sqrt{2}\beta x_c-\gamma),a_3=a_4=a_5=a_6=0$.
 Hence, the center manifold (up to second order) can be written as

 and the flow on the center manifold (up to second order) is obtained by

-The plot of the center manifolds for $r_t=0$, that means., in $x_ty_tz_t$ coordinate system are shown as in FIG.\ref{F_21} and FIG.\ref{F_22} for several choices of $x_c,\beta,\gamma,r_c$ and $\alpha$.
-The projection of the vector field in arbitrary small neighbourhood of the origin on $y_tz_t$ plane corresponding to the same choices of $x_c,\beta,\gamma,r_c$ and $\alpha$ are also shown as in FIG.\ref{F_21} and FIG.\ref{F_22}.
+The plot of the center manifolds for $r_t=0$, that means., in $x_ty_tz_t$ coordinate system are shown as in figure \ref{F_21} and figure \ref{F_22} for several choices of $x_c,\beta,\gamma,r_c$ and $\alpha$.
+The projection of the vector field in arbitrary small neighbourhood of the origin on $y_tz_t$ plane corresponding to the same choices of $x_c,\beta,\gamma,r_c$ and $\alpha$ are also shown as in figure \ref{F_21} and figure \ref{F_22}.